cfpb/design-system/docs/pages/banners.md

 section: components
 secondary_section: Alerts
 status: Beta
-description: This component provides banner boxes at the top of the page's content.
+description: This component provides banner boxes at the top of a page's content.
 This is similar to a notification, but is intended to be full width.
 variation_groups:
   - variations: